adamantine-sim/adamantine/joss/paper.md

 allowing the simulation to constantly adapt and reflect the actual build process.

 With a continuously refined simulation, `adamantine` can predict the final state of the object with greater accuracy.
-This enables adjustments to the build parameters mid-print, if needed, ensuring the creation of born-qualified parts.
+This simulation-enhanced monitoring capability enables a human operator or an adaptive control algorithm to adjust to the build parameters mid-print, if needed, to ensure that printed parts conform to the necessary tolerances.

 While other open-source software like AdditiveFOAM [@additivefoam] excels at heat and mass transfer simulations in additive manufacturing, and commercial options